Shelters to help you stay warm

-- As the weather continues to get colder, we wanted to share a list of resources that you can access to stay warm.
+As the weather gets colder, we wanted to share a list of resources that you can access to stay warm.
 Below are a few shelters to help you stay out of the cold:

 Housing is the solution to homelessness.
 Extra shelter space during extreme weather helps meet the immediate need for warmth, but doesn’t solve the root cause.
 We hope this can be a reminder to all our neighbors that housing is a basic human need, and every human deserves a safe place to live.

 Members of the public who would like to support the distribution of harm-reduction supplies like coats, blankets, wool or synthetic socks and gloves, sleeping bags, blankets, hand warmers, and food should donate funds directly to a local service provider.
 Donating funds ensures flexibility so that outreach and shelter providers can adjust their supplies to provide whatever is most needed.